-So what can you do to find a facility that isn’t as scary as a vet hospital?
+What can you do to find a good facility that will care for your cat and isn’t as scary as a vet hospital?

 Questions to ask:

-6: Can you bring the type of litter that your cat is used to using?
+- Can you bring the type of litter that your cat is used to using?
 Some cats are extremely finicky and may not use the litter box if the litter is different.
-Other cats don’t care at all.

 When you pick up your cat check the fur for any scratches or bugs.
 Also, be prepared for your cat to slink around the house and re-explore, s/he may even want to hide for a night.
 Do not try to over baby your cat their first night back home, let your cat adjust and relax on its own.
 By the next day, your cat should be back to its old routines and happy to be home.